 Interpretation of Debt Service Coverage Ratio

-Calculating DSCR is not enough, one has to interpret it properly.
-DSCR should always be greater than 1.
-Higher the ratio, the better the debt serving capacity.
+Calculating DSCR is not enough; one has to interpret it properly.
+DSCR should always be greater than 1—the higher the ratio, the better the debt serving capacity.
 DSCR less than 1 shows the inability of the organization`s cash to service its debt.
-In the example above, the DSCR is 1.86 which is greater than 1.
+In the example above, the DSCR is 1.86, which is greater than 1.

 Does lower DSCR mean the banks should not provide the loan?
-No, the bank will look for the earning capacity of business as well as the idea to generate higher profits.
-If the bank is satisfied with the idea and earning capacity, it can increase the period of loan which will result in decreasing the installment amount and eventually leading to improve DSCR.
+No, the bank will look for the earning capacity of the business as well as the idea to generate higher profits.
+Suppose the bank is satisfied with the idea and earning capacity.
+In that case, it can increase the period of the loan, which will result in decreasing the installment amount and eventually lead to improve DSCR.
 However, ultimately here also bank would like to see that the DSCR is comfortable even during the extended loan period.
 Therefore, DSCR becomes an important indicator for the successful evaluation and approval of the loan proposal for banks and financial institutions.

-Some writers and teachers suggest that Lease Rental Payments should also be included in this calculation ie that should be added to the numerator as well as the denominator.
-We however have a different view.
-Lease Rental can be a long-term expense but it is a rental expense like any other expense and should not be considered as debt obligations.
+Some writers and teachers suggest that Lease Rental Payments should also be included in this calculation, i.e., they should be added to the numerator as well as the denominator.
+We, however, have a different view.
+Lease Rental can be a long-term expense, but it is a rental expense like any other expense and should not be considered as a debt obligation.
 DSCR is for calculations of debt obligations.
-Of course, if it is a DPG arrangement then it will automatically become part of the Debt Obligations.
+Of course, if it is a DPG arrangement, then it will automatically become part of the Debt Obligations.
 Hence, we have not included lease payments/rentals while calculating DSCR.